 Before the end of the 70's, when pocket calculators became accessible for the regular public, carrying out computations, especially with fractions, demanded a substantial manual effort.
 To alleviate the tedious work, the application of logarithms served a practical function.

 For utilizing the technical advantage of the logarithm we need to be familiar with its basic properties.
 Presumably, you already met these rules but, to remind you, the table below displays them.

 |Log of power||ln(xy)=y*ln(x)|

 |Log of one||ln(1)=0|

-To demonstrate how useful was it in the pre-calculator times, let's assume that you need to compute the product of
+To demonstrate how useful it was in pre-calculator times, let's assume that you need to compute the product of

 5.89 * 4.73 without any electronic device.
-You could make it out by merely multiplying things out on a paper; however, it would take a bit of time.
-Instead, you can use the rule of logarithm with log tables and get a relatively good approximation for the result.
+You could do it by merely multiplying things out on paper; however, it would take a bit of time.
+Instead, you can use the rule of logarithm with log tables and get a relatively good approximation of the result.

-If you had a log table, you could quickly check the logarithm of these numbers (or you may check on the Internet an electronically uploaded table), but let's cheat a bit and use our calculator for this purpose now.
+If you had a log table, you could quickly check the logarithm of these numbers (or you use the Internet to find an electronically uploaded table), but let's cheat a bit and use our calculator for this purpose now.

 lg(5.89) ≅ 0.7701153 and